 Common North Carolina Bats

 - Big Brown Bat (Eptesicusfuscus): These are one of the largest of the species found in North Carolina, with a wingspan of 13-16 in.
 Their fur is long and oily with the colors ranging from light to dark brown.

 - Brazilian Free-Tailed Bat (Tadaridabrasiliensis): These bats are characterized by their free tails which are roughly half the length of their bodies.
 Their fur is brown in color and they have a wingspan of approximately 11-14 in.

 - Little Brown Myotis (Myotislucifugus): Often called the little brown bat, they are known for their glossy brown fur which can be of various shades.
 Their wingspan ranges from 8-11 in.

 Bats do not chew their way into your home or business; instead, they enter through gaps and other openings.
 They are skilled in entering holes the size of quarters.
 Property owners often have no idea that these holes exist because bats are able to squeeze through the smallest of spaces.

 Bat Control and Safety

 Bats carry rabies and other threatening diseases.
-Although generally bats will not harm you unless provoked, it is best to contact Critter Control of the Triangle and take a few steps to prepare for a technician’s arrival.
+Although generally bats will not harm you unless provoked, it is best to contact Critter Control of the Triangle for safe bat removal and take a few steps to prepare for a technician’s arrival.
 By listening to the sounds made by the bats in your home or business, you should be able to identify the general area of where they are roosting.
 Providing any known areas of bat infestation will be useful to your technician as they assess the problem.
 Also, it is important to remember never handle bats without gloves or proper equipment.
 Along with various diseases, bats can also carry fleas and mites.
 If you come in contact with a bat and are bitten, it is difficult to see signs of bite marks due to their tiny teeth.
 However, if you have been bitten or come in contact with infectious material, such as saliva entering your eyes, nose, mouth, or a wound, then wash the affected area thoroughly with soap and water and seek medical advice right way.

 Bat Trapping, Removal, and Damage